The daily and close reality,

 only in dreams.

-My work consists of rediscovering nature from a new, renewed point of view, from which I observe a universe of volumes, forms, colours and reflections that were unprecedented for me.
+My work consists of rediscovering nature from a new and renewed point of view, from which I observe a universe of volumes, forms, colours and reflections that were unprecedented for me.
 I play by altering the dimension and scale of the elements and objects that surround me in order to observe them from another perspective in search of light.

 My photographs tell us that there are other ways of looking at reality, extending the limits of the "photographic" towards fictional universes, trying to reach magical moments, without previous references, and always looking for a reflection on how to look at one's own world.
 And above all, my photos try to transmit emotions.
 It's that simple.